RajkumarGalaxy/dataset/Images/README.md

 Only for educational and research purposes

-Acknowledgemnet: Collected mostly from Unsplash.com with thanks!
+Acknowledgement: Collected mostly from Unsplash.com with thanks!